Rafael Devers Player Props: Red Sox vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.8 K/9, the third-best in the league.
+- The Blue Jays pitching staff ranks fifth in the league with a collective 9.6 strikeouts per nine innings.

-- The Blue Jays have the 12th-ranked team ERA among all MLB pitching staffs (3.99).
+- The Blue Jays have the 13th-ranked team ERA among all league pitching staffs (4.11).

-- Blue Jays pitchers combine to rank 21st in baseball in home runs allowed (38 total, 1.3 per game).
+- Blue Jays pitchers combine to rank 24th in baseball in home runs surrendered (42 total, 1.4 per game).

-- The Blue Jays will send Kikuchi (4-0) to the mound for his sixth start of the season.
-He is 4-0 with a 3.00 ERA and 28 strikeouts through 27 2/3 innings pitched.
+- The Blue Jays will send Manoah (1-1) out for his seventh start of the season.
+He is 1-1 with a 4.88 ERA and 28 strikeouts in 31 1/3 innings pitched.

+- The righty's most recent time out was on Friday against the Seattle Mariners, when he went five innings, surrendering two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.